stealjs/steal-tools/doc/pluginify.md

 ## Use

-After getting `pluginify` from [stealTools.pluginifier] you can call it like:
+After getting `pluginify` from [steal-tools.pluginifier] you can call it like:

     var result = pluginify("module/name/to/build", {
       // specifies modules to ignore